 - 4 Peeps

-In a small pot, simmer water on low.
-Place chocolate chips in a heat proof bowl.
-Place bowl on top of pot.
+- In a small pot, simmer water on low.
+Place chocolate in a heatproof bowl.
+Place bowl on top of the pot.
 Stir for a few minutes until chocolate is melted.

-Let nests cool in fridge for 20 minutes.
+- Let the bird nests cool in the fridge for 20 minutes.

 - Remove the birds nests from the fridge.It’s time to decorate.
 Place small sections of the cotton candy inside the nest.
 Add Peeps and chocolate eggs.
 Enjoy!